abrack-gh/abrack-gh/README.md

 `Front End - Back End - Full Stack`

 <p>I am a Junior Full Stack developer working in the MoD.
 This is my personal profile where you will find repositories for all of my personal/educational related projects.
-Feel free to have a look around and if you have any advice, changes, reccommendations, please feel free to get in touch as I am always eager to improve. </p>
+Feel free to have a look around and if you have any advice, changes, recommendations, please feel free to get in touch as I am always eager to improve. </p>

 <h2> Skills and Languages </h2>